First-Time Mom

 I’ve always wondered how breastfeeding—something so deeply rooted in our biology and shared humanity—could be so overlooked and misunderstood, despite being vital to our health and essential for nurturing the next generation.
 How did something so fundamental to human thriving become either dismissed as a mere lifestyle choice or elevated to a heroic deed, rather than recognized as a basic right for every infant?
 At what point did we become so detached from the simple, inherent normalcy of breastfeeding—a natural, biological process divinely designed to sustain life?

-Moreover, why was breastfeeding so damn hard to sustain?
+Moreover, why was breastfeeding so darn difficult?
 Was it our bodies that failed us, or did the systems around us fail to provide the education and support we desperately needed?

 This curiosity, paired with frustration, pushed me to learn everything I could about the science of human milk and lactation.
 As I delved deeper, it became painfully clear that there were significant gaps in the system—particularly in the continuum of lactation care.
 It was then that I knew I wanted to one day help bridge those gaps and offer the compassion, knowledge, and support that families deserve.